U007D/katas.old/README.md

 # BowlingGameKata

-My simultaneous exploration of BDD (behavioral-driven development) and functional programming in C++ through the use of the [Bowling Game Kata](http://butunclebob.com/ArticleS.UncleBob.TheBowlingGameKata).
+My simultaneous exploration of BDD (behavioral-driven development) and functional programming in Modern C++ through the use of the [Bowling Game Kata](http://butunclebob.com/ArticleS.UncleBob.TheBowlingGameKata).

 If you are practicing, these are probably the parts you want to see: